-Criteria Expected information for inclusion with accreditation application/monitoring response 3.8 Legislative and regulatory requirements relevant to the medical radiation practice profession are taught and their application to practice is assessed, during periods of work-integrated learning in the program.
+Criteria Expected information for inclusion with accreditation application/monitoring response 3.9 Legislative and regulatory requirements relevant to the Chinese medicine profession are taught and their application to practice is assessed, during periods of work-integrated learning in the program.
 Identification of where relevant legislative and regulatory requirements are taught and assessed during work-integrated learning.
-3.9 The education provider ensures work-integrated learning experiences provide students in the program with regular opportunities to reflect on their observations of practice in the clinical setting.
+3.10 The education provider ensures work-integrated learning experiences provide students in the program with regular opportunities to reflect on their observations of practice in the clinical setting.
 Three de-identified records of student feedback that includes an opportunity for reflection on their work-integrated learning experiences.
-3.10 The education provider has an active relationship with the practitioners who provide instruction and supervision to students during work- integrated learning, and formal mechanisms exist for training and monitoring those supervisors.
+3.11 The education provider has an active relationship with the practitioners who provide instruction and supervision to students during work-integrated learning, and formal mechanisms exist for training and monitoring those supervisors.
 Examples of engagement between the education provider and practitioners who provide instruction and supervision to students during work-integrated learning.
 Examples of implementation of formal mechanisms used for training and monitoring work-integrated learning supervisors.
-3.11 The quality, quantity, duration and diversity of student experience during work- integrated learning in the program is sufficient to produce a graduate who has demonstrated the knowledge, skills and professional attributes to safely and competently practise across a broad range of medical radiation practice settings.
-Explanation about how the education provider monitors the quality, quantity, duration and diversity of student experience during work-integrated learning to ensure it is sufficient to produce graduates that demonstrate the knowledge, skills and professional attributes to safely and competently practise Medical radiation practice.
+3.12 The quality, quantity, duration and diversity of student experience during work-integrated learning in the program is sufficient to produce a graduate who has demonstrated the knowledge, skills and professional attributes to safely and competently practise Chinese medicine.
+Explanation about how the education provider monitors the quality, quantity, duration and diversity of student experience during work-integrated learning to ensure it is sufficient to produce graduates that demonstrate the knowledge, skills and professional attributes to safely and competently practise Chinese medicine.
 Examples of implementation of formal mechanisms used for monitoring the quality, quantity, duration and diversity of student experience during work-integrated learning.
-3.12 The education provider appoints academic staff at an appropriate level to implement the program.
-Staffing profile for staff responsible for implementation of the program, identifying their: academic level of appointment role in implementation of the program fraction (full-time, part-time) and type (ongoing, contract, casual) of their appointment qualifications and experience relevant to their responsibilities relevant registration status, and engagement in further learning related to their role and responsibilities.
-3.13 The program has the level and range of facilities and equipment to sustain the quality and scope of education needed for students to achieve all the professional capabilities for medical radiation practitioners.
+3.13 The education provider appoints academic staff at an appropriate level to implement the program.
+Staffing profile for staff responsible for implementation of the program, identifying: their academic level of appointment their role in implementation of the program the fraction (full-time, part-time) and type (ongoing, contract, casual) of their appointment their qualifications and experience relevant to their responsibilities their relevant registration status, and their engagement in further learning related to their role and responsibilities.
+3.14 The program has the level and range of facilities and equipment to sustain the quality and scope of education needed for students to achieve all the professional capabilities for Chinese medicine practitioners.
 Letter from the CEO or Vice Chancellor (or delegate) confirming ongoing support for the quality and resourcing of the program.
-Description of, and examples that show, the facilities and equipment used by the education provider for teaching and learning in the program enable students to achieve all the professional capabilities.
-List of all medical radiation equipment used by the education provider for teaching and learning in the requipment used; and a current Environment Protection Authority (EPA) registration list with the servicing schedule for relevant equipment.
+Description of, and examples that show the facilities and equipment used by the education provider for teaching and learning in the program enable students to achieve culturally safe practice and all the professional capabilities.

-This standard focuses on how the program is designed and implemented to produce graduates who have demonstrated all the professional capabilities for medical radiation practitioners.
+This standard focuses on how the program is designed and implemented to produce graduates who have demonstrated all the professional capabilities for Chinese medicine practitioners.